cmaxw/devchat-eleventy/src/elixir-mix/emx-087-zip-generation-with-packmatic-with-evadne-wu.md

 answer4: ''

 ---
-In this episode of Elixir Mix the panel interviews Evadne Wu.
+In this episode of Elixir Mix the panel interviews Evadne Wu about the Packmatic Library.

 The show begins with recent announcements specifically the acquisition of Plataformatec.